Diebold Nixdorf, Incorporated research snapshot

 Industry trend

-The ATM and retail tech industry faces a long-term question about cash usage decline, but ATM upgrades, security mandates, and banking software modernization create replacement cycles.
+The ATM and retail tech industry faces a long-term question about cash usage decline, but ATM upgrades, security mandates, self-checkout expansion, and banking software modernization create replacement cycles.
 Diebold also benefits from bank branch transformation investments.

 Valuation and margin of safety